 Bella Marrin

-is an artist, writer and editor living in London.
+is an artist, writer and editor living between London and New York.
 She works collaboratively with individuals and organisations to develop publications, workshops and events promoting experimental and interdisciplinary approaches to creative practice with a focus on formal innovation at the intersection of art and writing.
 Her visual work is analogue and lens-based.
 Her research interests include site writing, metafiction and mythopoesis.

 Currently: